-There are some symptoms or warning signs that will tell you that you need to schedule a visit to your dentist.
+Some symptoms or warning signs will tell you that you need to schedule a visit to your dentist.
 These include:

-If you have experienced any of these symptoms in recent months, you should head to your dentist for a full checkup.
+If you have experienced these symptoms recently, you should head to your dentist for a full checkup.
 Your dentist will be the one to tell you whether or not you need a root canal.

 These are not your parents’ root canals.
-These days, medical technology and state-of-the-art equipment offer a lot of options that didn’t exist 20 years ago.
+These days, medical technology and state-of-the-art equipment offer many options that didn’t exist 20 years ago.
 Through these advancements, dentists can make their patients feel little to nothing during a root canal.
 And if you think about it, if your face hurts enough, the root canal (while it may be unpleasant) should largely be a relief.

-If you have experienced some of the unpleasant symptoms associated with a tooth infection, consult your dentist.
+Consult your dentist if you have experienced some unpleasant symptoms associated with a tooth infection.
 Professionals like those at Star White Dental will guide you to a happy and healthy mouth.